mhahnFr/LeakSanitizer/README.md

     free(a);
 }
 ```
-Compiled and linked on macOS with: `cc main.c -L<path/to/library> -llsan`
+Compiled and linked on macOS with `cc main.c -L<path/to/library> -llsan`
 creates the following output:
 ```
 Exiting